The Spiritual Exercises of St. Ignatius

 Journey as a Pilgrim to See All Things New in Christ

 Rooted within the spiritual tradition in the Church, The Spiritual Exercises of Saint Ignatius have been universally considered one of the great masterpieces of ascetical theology by the Church.
-It’s a complete guide and framework for growing in Christian perfection, which grew out of the saint’s own experiences and in helping others in finding God’s dreams, desires, and will.
+It’s a complete guide and framework for growing in Christian perfection, which grew out of St. Ignatius' own experiences and in helping souls to find God in all things, to discover God's dreams, desires, and will for each person.

 The Goal of the Exercises

-These exercises consist of meditations in ordered systematic progression with the goal of inner freedom from disordered attachments so as to experience the depths of reality of God’s particular love and providence.
-Through this journey, we come to heartfelt intimate knowledge of God’s revealed Self in Jesus Christ, as we respond in gratitude giving glory to God in joyous service.
+These Exercises consist of meditations in ordered systematic progression with the goal of inner freedom from disordered attachments so as to experience the depths of reality of God’s particular love and providence.
+Through this journey, we come to heartfelt, intimate knowledge of God’s revealed Self in Jesus Christ as we respond in gratitude giving glory to God in joyous service as a contemplative in action.

 day by day